Carlos Saldaña (footballer)

-Carlos Alberto Saldaña Moreno (born 27 October 1996) is a Mexican professional footballer who currently plays for Sacramento Republic in the USL Championship.
+Carlos Alberto Saldaña Moreno (born 27 October 1996) is a Mexican professional footballer who currently plays for Detroit City in the USL Championship.

 Career

 Saldaña was born in El Nayar, Nayarit, but moved to the United States just after he was born.

 Saldaña played with USSDA club side De Anza Force before he joined the Guadalajara academy, where he played at various levels, including 30 regular season appearances for the club's Guadalajara Premier side until it disbanded in 2019.
 In 2019, he led Chivas to the reserve league finals, only to fall on aggregate.
 He also spent time on loan with Liga de Expansión MX side Tepatitlán.

+In July 2020, Saldaña signed with Club Halcones de Zapopan during their inaugural season in the newly formed Liga de Balompié Mexicano, which would be the club's only season in the league.